 How do I use a personal budget?

-You can use a personal budget in two ways:
+You can use a personal budget in one of these ways:

-- We can arrange and pay for the care and support you need.
-This is called a 'managed personal budget'.
+We can arrange and pay for the care and support you need

 What if my circumstances change?

 If your needs or finances change, you must tell your social care contact immediately.
 We can then carry out a reassessment of your finances.

 This will make sure you are paying the right amount for your care and support.
 You should not allow yourself to get into debt.
 If you are in doubt of who to contact, please get in touch with us.

 For further information on managing debt and budgeting, see the money matters page.